Entertainment News Roundup: Katy Perry sells rights to five albums including 'Teenage Dream' to Litmus Music; Drew Barrymore to pause show until Hollywood writers' strike ends and more | Entertainment

 Entertainment News Roundup: Katy Perry sells rights to five albums including 'Teenage Dream' to Litmus Music; Drew Barrymore to pause show until Hollywood writers' strike ends and more

-Brand, 48, said on Saturday he had never had non-consensual sex when the Sunday Times newspaper and Channel 4 TV's documentary show "Dispatches" reported that four women had accused him of sexual assaults, including a rape, between 2006 and 2013.
+"One of the Boys," "PRISM," "Witness" and "Smile" are the other four studio albums that are part of the deal.
 Drew Barrymore to pause show until Hollywood writers' strike ends Actor Drew Barrymore on Sunday said she had backed off plans to bring back her daytime talk show while strikes in Hollywood continue, yielding to an outcry of criticism.

 Following is a summary of current entertainment news briefs.